Login

 1. What happens when you view a home?

-While there’s no one-size-fits-all process for home viewings, the following should generally be part of the visit:
+While there’s no one-size-fits-all process for home viewings, the following areas should generally be part of the visit:

 • Location and surrounding environment